bentang164/its-inf_jmf-redeploy/README.md

 This program will redeploy the Jamf Management Framework to all computers in a specified Smart Group.

+## Heads Up!
+It's recommended that you run this program in a development environment.
+During my testing, I found that redeploying the Jamf Management Framework had unintended side effects on devices.
+For example, devices set up as a lab computer, would also get pushed the 'staff/faculty' receipt, and begin setting itself up as a staff computer.
+This naturally caused problems with lab functionality.

+The side effects will differ based on how your environment has been configured.

+For more information, please review the **Disclaimer** section at the bottom of this README.

 ## Installation and Use
 This program is compatible with macOS (10.15 or higher) devices that have [version 17+ of the OpenJDK Runtime Environment](https://adoptium.net) installed.
 This program is **NOT** compatible with non-macOS devices.